James M. Clark Center for International Education

 C. Ad hoc Committees

-Bylaws: A By-Laws committee shall be convened as appropriate.
-It shall be comprised of 3 members of the Council and is responsible for drafting, as needed, policy documents governing the structure and operation of the Center.
+By-laws: A By-Laws Committee shall be convened as appropriate.
+It shall be comprised of three members of the Council and is responsible for drafting, as needed, policy documents governing the structure and operation of the center.

 D. Committee Membership, Organization, and Scope of Action